$\mathcal{P}^3$: Toward Versatile Embodied Agents: Conclusion

 \section{Conclusion}

-In this work, we introduce $\bm{\mathcal{P}}^3$, a framework designed to advance embodied agents for versatile, real-world applications.
-Through a unified perception module that actively identifies tasks, we eliminate the reliance on restrictive tool feedback.
-This architectural innovation enables a truly plug-any-tool capability, allowing seamless integration with any controllable device.
-We pair this with a dynamic multi-task scheduler that intelligently plans, prioritizes, and manages concurrent tasks, handling dependencies and interruptions.
-Extensive real-world experiments confirm that $\bm{\mathcal{P}}^3$ successfully bridges the gap between benchmarks and practical deployment, delivering a significantly more versatile and adaptable embodied agent.
+In this work, we introduce $\mathcal P^3$, a unified framework designed to advance embodied agents toward versatile and scalable real-world deployment.
+By introducing an active perception module capable of autonomously identifying tasks, our approach eliminates the dependency on restrictive tool feedback.
+This architectural innovation enables truly plug-any-tool capability, allowing seamless integration with any controllable device.
+We further pair this with a dynamic multi-task scheduler that can effectively handle dependencies and interruptions, better adapting to practical requirements.
+Extensive real-world experiments confirm that our $\mathcal P^3$ framework successfully bridges the gap between benchmarks and practical deployment, delivering a more versatile and adaptable embodied agent.
 It also provides a foundation for scalable embodied data collection.